Clay Shaw: Background

 Shaw, a native of Kentwood, Louisiana, was the son of Glaris Lenora Shaw, a United States Marshal, and Alice Shaw.
 His grandfather had been the sheriff of Tangipahoa Parish.
 When Shaw was five, his family moved to New Orleans, where he eventually attended Warren Easton High School.

 After graduating from high school in 1928, Shaw was hired by Western Union as manager of a local office in New Orleans.
 In 1935, Western Union transferred him to New York City where he became a district manager.
 While in New York, Shaw, who wanted to pursue a career as a writer, attended Columbia University.
 He later left Western Union to pursue a career in public relations, eventually accepting a position with the Keedick Lecture Bureau.

 Shaw enlisted in the United States Army upon the American entry into World War II and was assigned to the Medical Corps as a private.
 He later received an officer's commission and was posted to England where he served briefly in a hospital unit.
 He was transferred to the Quartermaster Corps and served as secretary to the General Staff in England and after the Normandy invasion served in France and Belgium.
 He was decorated by three nations: the United States with the Legion of Merit and Bronze Star, by France with the Croix de Guerre and named Chevalier de l'Ordre du Merite, and by Belgium named Knight of the Order of the Crown of Belgium.
 Shaw was honorably discharged from the United States Army as a major in 1946.

 After World War II, Shaw helped start the International Trade Mart in New Orleans, which facilitated the sales of both domestic and imported goods.
 He was known locally for his efforts to preserve buildings in New Orleans' historic French Quarter.
+Today Shaw's renovation and preservation efforts are commemorated by a plaque in tribute to him located at 724 Governor Nicholls Street in the French Quarter.
 Shaw was also a published playwright.
 The best-known of his works, Submerged (1929), was co-written with H. Stuart Cottman when both were still high-school students.

+From 1947 he was a friend of Holland McCombs of Time magazine.
 Shaw represented the United States on the board of directors for Permindex, a Swiss trade organization.

-On 9 May 1961 Shaw introduced Charles Cabell, Deputy Director of the CIA, at a Foreign Policy Association event in New Orleans.
+On May 9, 1961, Shaw introduced Charles Cabell, Deputy Director of the CIA, at a Foreign Policy Association event in New Orleans.